paulbaumgarten/book-of-problems/Simple to-do app.md

 You don't have to structure your menu as the above, it is an example.

+Ensure you validate the input used to create a new task.

 ## Task 3: Modifying existing tasks

 Provide the mechanism for the user to close/delete a task.
 When closed, the line containing that task should be removed from the file.